cidsinga/Super-Galactic-Age-Calculator/README.md

 Casey Idsinga

 ## Installation
-Run on any web browswer.
+Run on any web browser.

 ## Usage
 Enter your age to calculate your age on other planets and life expectancy.

 ## Specs
-  Spec - convert users age from Earth solar years to their age in Murcury years
+  Spec - convert users age from Earth solar years to their age in Mercury years.
+A Mercury year is .24 Earth years.
     Input - 10
     Output - 2.4

-  Spec - convert users age from Earth solar years to their age in Venus years
+  Spec - convert users age from Earth solar years to their age in Venus years.
+A Venus year is .62 Earth years.
     Input - 10
     Output - 6.2

-  Spec - convert users age from Earth solar years to their age in Mars years
+  Spec - convert users age from Earth solar years to their age in Mars years.
+A Mars year is 1.88 Earth years.
     Input - 10
     Output - 18.8

-  Spec - convert users age from Earth solar years to their age in Jupiter years
+  Spec - convert users age from Earth solar years to their age in Jupiter years.
+A Jupiter year is 11.86 Earth years.
     Input - 10
     Output - 118.6